Carrollton Avenue: Streetscape

 Carrollton Avenue is a broad tree-covered avenue, with a large median (or neutral ground to locals) for most of its length.
 Riverside of South Claiborne Avenue, Carrollton has one lane of traffic and one lane of parking in each direction.
 The St. Charles Streetcar Line also runs along this section before turning onto St. Charles Avenue in the Riverbend.
 The landmark Camellia Grill is located near the streetcar turn.
 This section of the road is mostly residential with the exception of the commercial area of Riverbend.

 Between South Claiborne Avenue and Earhart Boulevard, there are three lanes of traffic in each direction.
 This area is a mix of commercial and residential and is home to such landmarks as the Notre Dame Seminary and the Rock n' Bowl.
 Carrollton is entirely commercial between Earhart Boulevard and Tulane Avenue and maintains three lanes in each direction.
 Lakeside of Tulane Avenue, Carrollton returns to mostly residential area with the exception of some commercial areas between Canal Street and Bienville Street.
-This stretch of road is three lanes in each direction, however lakeside of Canal Street the inner lanes in each direction are shared by the Carrollton Spur of the Canal Street Streetcar Line.
+This stretch of road is three lanes in each direction, however lakeside of Canal Street the inner lanes in each direction are shared by the Carrollton Spur of the Canal Streetcar Line.

 Jesuit High School, an elite all-male Roman Catholic institution, is located at the corner of Carrollton and Banks Street.